typegoose/typegoose/github-page/_guides/advanced/plugins.md

 title: "Common Plugins"
 ---

-Typegoose supports the use of plugins from mongoose, in this guide some common plugins are shown
+Typegoose supports mongoose plugins.
+Here's how to use some common plugins:

 ## mongoose-autopopulate

-Typegoose has the PropOption `autopopulate` implemented, but it only has an effect if `mongoose-autopopulate` is used too
+Typegoose has the PropOption `autopopulate` implemented, but it only has an effect if `mongoose-autopopulate` is used too.

 ```ts
 import * as mongoose from "mongoose";